 The Takeover Rules:

-- allow a shareholder that intends to consolidate a more than 30 per cent stake voluntarily to submit an offer to all other shareholders to sell their shares to the bidder at a specified price: a voluntary tender offer (VTO); and
+- allow a shareholder that intends to consolidate a stake of more than 30 per cent voluntarily to submit an offer to all other shareholders to sell their shares to the bidder at a specified price: a voluntary tender offer (VTO); and

-- where a shareholder has consolidated more than 95 per cent of voting shares in a public JSC:
+- when a shareholder has consolidated more than 95 per cent of voting shares in a public JSC:

-- require such shareholder to notify the remaining minorities of their right to put their shares to such shareholder; and
+- require the shareholder to notify the remaining minorities of their right to put their shares to that shareholder; and

-- provided that at least 10 per cent of the shares have been purchased on the basis of an MTO or a VTO, allow such shareholder to call the shares of the remaining minorities thereby consolidating 100 per cent of voting shares in the target company.
+- provided that at least 10 per cent of the shares have been purchased on the basis of an MTO or a VTO, allow the shareholder to call the shares of the remaining minorities, thereby consolidating 100 per cent of voting shares in the target company.

-Unlike many Western jurisdictions, the Takeover Rules provide little specific regulation on defence strategies against hostile takeovers.
-Arguably, the main reason for this is that due to high concentration of control in Russian corporations, more often than not, the actual acquisition of control over the target happens on the basis of a bilateral deal between the previous controlling owner and the purchaser and the Takeover Rules are triggered after that deal is completed.
-The provisions of Takeover Rules are seen, with rare exceptions, as an unpleasant formality to comply with, rather than a meaningful set of instruments for acquisition of control over the target.
+Unlike in many Western jurisdictions, the Takeover Rules provide little specific regulation on defence strategies against hostile takeovers.
+Arguably, the main reason for this is that, owing to the high concentration of control in Russian corporations, more often than not, the actual acquisition of control over the target happens on the basis of a bilateral deal between the previous controlling owner and the purchaser.
+The Takeover Rules are triggered after that deal is completed.
+The provisions of the Takeover Rules are seen, with rare exceptions, as an unpleasant formality with which to comply, rather than a meaningful set of instruments for acquisition of control over the target.

-The Takeover Rules are, therefore, primarily focused on granting a certain degree of protection to the minority shareholders in Russian public targets upon the occurrence of a change of control, rather than regulating in detail the ways in which existing shareholders may defend against the prospect of such change of control.
+The Takeover Rules are primarily focused, therefore, on granting a certain degree of protection to the minority shareholders in Russian public targets when there is a change of control, rather than regulating in detail the ways in which existing shareholders may defend against the prospect of a change of control.

 Poison pill defences

-Poison-pill defences are usually structured through issuance of convertible instruments, voting preferred shares, emergency issuance of additional shares to all existing shareholders other than the purchaser and analogous measures.
+Poison pill defences are usually structured through the issuance of convertible instruments, voting preference shares, emergency issuance of additional shares to all existing shareholders, other than the purchaser, and analogous measures.

 Russian law does not expressly prohibit those kinds of arrangements (unlike some Western jurisdictions), which makes them theoretically possible.
-However, the regulation of the instruments customarily involved in structuring poison pill-type defences makes the implementation of any such defence in practice very challenging.
+However, regulation of the instruments customarily involved in structuring poison pill-type defences makes the implementation of any such defence very challenging in practice.

 Voting preference shares

-As a general rule, preference shares in Russian public companies are non-voting shares and only become voting shares in a limited number of cases.
-Where the preference shares have become voting shares prior to an MTO or a VTO procedure having been triggered pursuant to the Takeover Rules, those shares may be acquired by the purchaser on the basis of an MTO or a VTO.
+As a general rule, preference shares in Russian public companies are non-voting shares and only become voting shares in a limited number of situations.
+If the preference shares have become voting shares prior to an MTO or a VTO procedure having been triggered pursuant to the Takeover Rules, those shares may be acquired by the purchaser on the basis of an MTO or a VTO.

-Russian law contemplates the concept of voting preference shares that grant voting rights on all or some of the matters within the competence of the general shareholders' meeting permanently or upon occurrence of certain specified circumstances.
-However, such instrument is available to non-public companies only, which are outside the scope of the Takeover Rules.
+Russian law contemplates the concept of voting preference shares that grant voting rights on all or some of the matters within the competence of the general shareholders' meeting permanently or under certain specified circumstances.
+However, this instrument is available to non-public companies only, which are outside the scope of the Takeover Rules.

-Russian law allows issuing instruments convertible into voting shares in a company (such instruments include convertible bonds, convertible preference shares and options).
+Russian law allows the issuance of instruments that are convertible into voting shares in a company.
+These instruments include convertible bonds, convertible preference shares, convertible loans and options.

 v Contact with shareholders